Dennistheanalyst/dennistheanalyst.github.io/README.md

 **Title:** [Emergency Room Visit Dashboard](https://github.com/Dennistheanalyst/dennistheanalyst.github.io/blob/main/Hospital%20Emergency%20Room%20Visit%20Data.xlsx)

+**Project Description:** This project examined hospital data to identify trends and patterns related to the daily patient stay durations in the emergency room over the course of a year, as visualized in a heat map.
+Furthermore, it analyzed the average patient satisfaction rates, as well as the distribution of patients based on age, gender, department referral, and race.
+It gives a clear overview of key performance metrics, helping management monitor and evaluate how long patients wait in the emergency room.
+The dashboard offers the following functionalities:

+- **Heatmap: That shows the stay duration of patients on a given day
+- **Number of Patients Visiting the Emergency room.
+- **Average Wait Time: The average amount of time a patient spends in the emergency room.
+- **Average Satisfaction Score: This shows how satisfied patients feel after visiting the emergency room.
+- **Department Referrals: The number of patients visiting a particular deopartment within a time period.
+- **Patients' Race: The distribution of emergency room visits categorized by patients' race.
+- **The distribution of emergency room visit categorised by age.
+- **The distribution of Emergency room visit categorised by gender.
+- **Additionally, the dashboard includes interactive slicers and timeline for:
+- **Months/Days/Years: Apply filters to view the average wait time, the number of patients visiting the emergency room, and the average satisfaction score for a specific month, day, or year.

 **Tools Used:** Microsoft Excel (Power Query for data cleaning, Coditional Formating, Pivot Tables, Slicers, Pivot Charts, Timeline, shapes, Shape format)

 ## Project Objectives